Things an Owner Can Legally Remove From a Foreclosure Home

 - Pets and pet-related items such as dog houses, aquariums, bird cages

-- Easily removable window coverings such as drapes or curtains
+- Easily removable (not affixed) window coverings such as drapes or curtains

 - Refrigerators, washers and dryers, televisions, computers and stereo equipment